hack-different/apple-knowledge/wip/rootkit_made_in_cupertino.md

   builds which have powerful debug capabilities that break the security model.
   * Seems this might be related to SMC `MOJO` key for switching to non-production builds.

+## The AuxKC generation process and `elides`

+When the AuxKC (auxiliary KC), or kernel extensions approved on Intel systems, is generated the system works by rebooting to a recovery environment (this prevents tampering with the KC during generation).
+A system then enumerates all kernel extensions loaded and approved and builds the AuxKC as those that are approved and/or loaded (loading being a proxy for approved in this case) combining all the kext bundles into a single Mach-O file.
+The file `elides` eliminates the display or error for kexts that are to be included, yet do not have backing on disk, implying that these kernel extensions can be loaded from DMA or a kernel debug session, which is the only reason that they would not be present on disk  (yet still valid signed by `@apple`).
+This further implies that this is a list of kernel extensions that Apple knows may be loaded by other means but should silently ignore failures on.

+The most interesting fact about the `elides` list is that it is a subset of the total number of extensions that are present internally, so is an explicit carve out, one that lists those useful for backdoor, privileged hardware or signals intelligence.
+This seems to be an extension of MojoKDP, whereby the author is at a loss to explain this behavior other than Apple's explicit support for the signal's intelligence community.

 ## Leveraged Kernel Extensions

 ### com.apple.driver.AirPort.Brcm4360-MFG